 Scotland’s landscapes wouldn’t be complete without lochs.
 These lakes are scattered across the country and serve as prime photography subjects.

 You could shoot the deepest one, Loch Morar.
 Or the largest by volume, Loch Ness.
-But among the most picturesque lakes in Scotland is the tranquil Loch Lomond, the biggest body of water by surface area in the UK.
+But among the most picturesque lakes in Scotland is Loch Lomond, the biggest body of water (by surface area) in the UK.

 Visit Loch Lomond to marvel at the sparkling waters, dotted with little islands that you can visit by boat or kayak.
-Climb the green hills that edge Loch Lomond for captivating panoramas of this great Scottish icon.
+Or hike the green hills that border Loch Lomond for captivating panoramas of this great Scottish icon.

 6. Eilean Donan Castle

 On the road to the isles, you can stop off at Dornie to photograph Eilean Donan Castle.
-Dating back to the 13th century, this medieval building is enthroned on an island on the waters where Lochs Duich and Alsh meet.
-It is an unforgettable sight, connected to the land via a stone bridge.
+Dating back to the 13th century, this medieval building is perched on an island, connected to the land via a stone bridge, where the waters of Lochs Duich and Alsh meet.
+This is a truly unforgettable sight!

 Visit the castle itself or head to the Eilean Donan viewpoint.
-From here, you can take photographs of the castle against the backdrop of forested hills, sparkling loch waters, and cloud-swirled skies.
+From here, you can take photographs of the castle against the backdrop of forested hills and the Isle of Skye in the distance.